brikis98/yevgeniy-brikman-homepage/_posts/2011-08-09-light-reading-for-heavy-lifting.md

-exercise: adaptation, functional movements, why strength training is important for *everyone* (men, women, children, old people), the proper technique for all the major exercises, back and knee safety, a freakishly effective routine for beginners, diet, and a whole lot more.
+exercise: adaptation, functional movements, why strength training is important for *everyone* (men, women, children, old people), the proper technique for all the major exercises, back and knee safety, a freakishly effective routine for beginners, diet, and a lot more.
 Whether you've never picked up a weight in your life or have been lifting for 15 years, I guarantee you will learn a lot and that this book will have a significant impact on how you train.